ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### EFFICIENCY

-Hiring well is an expensive undertaking for your company. at cost comes in actual dollars, be it for recruiters, job board listings, or job advertisements.
+Hiring well is an expensive undertaking for your company.
+That cost comes in actual dollars, be it for recruiters, job board listings, or job advertisements.
 It also costs time, primarily in employee time spent conducting interviews.
 As you design your interview process, consider what your intention is with each step, what you are filtering for, and what is the most efficient way to accomplish that filtering.

 One way to reduce or at least spread out the time investment is to include other team members in the hiring process.
 Depending on the subject matter of a given interview, you don't always need your most senior engineers in the room.
 A hiring coordinator, with appropriate training, can do a phone screen, a culture interview, or a reference check just as effectively as a senior engineer or executive.